CAPACITY FOR RENEWAL

 We have been capable of renewal before.
 During the last century, Finland managed to rise from difficult times to become one of the world’s most successful societies, making significant reforms, such as in basic education and a comprehensive healthcare system.

 Today, our capacity for renewal – which we seem to have lost amid the ever-accelerating pace of change – must be built up again.
 This cannot happen without new, trust-based partnerships, common, information-based goals and strengthening the involvement of people.
 And it certainly won’t happen without enthusiasm or inspiration.

 The capacity for renewal theme is dedicated to the achievement of all these goals.

 What do we do?

-In 2017, we will be involved in preparing the implementation of a new social welfare and healthcare reporting system, known as service packages.
+In recent years we have been involved in preparing the implementation of a new social welfare and healthcare reporting system, known as service packages.
 Service packages are specifically intended as tools for service administrators (regions) to use in making information-based decisions on the development of services.

-We are also launching Soteuttamo, which is a concept aimed at social welfare and healthcare providers.
-Its goal is to facilitate entirely new, cross-sectoral partnerships.
+We have also launched Soteuttamo, which is a concept aimed at social welfare and healthcare providers.
+Its goal has been to facilitate entirely new, cross-sectoral partnerships.